novault/novault/README.rst

 Can you add support for additional currencies?
 =====================================================================================================

-Yes, please `get in touch
+Yes, please get in touch at `novault.dev@gmail.com
-<mailto:avnr_ (at) outlook.com>`_.
+<mailto:novault.dev@gmail.com>`_.

 Can you add pre-built executables for an additional platform?
 =====================================================================================================

 In order to generate an executable for a platform one must have such a machine (this is a `PyInstaller
 <http://www.pyinstaller.org>`_ limitation), and for security reasons I don't accept binary contributions.
 Therefore the choice of available platforms depends on what I currently have.
-If you wish to buy me an additional platform then please `get in touch
+If you wish to buy me an additional platform then please get in touch at `novault.dev@gmail.com
-<mailto:avnr_ (at) outlook.com>`_.
+<mailto:novault.dev@gmail.com>`_.

 License
 *******